 “What do you think he would say if he could?
-Would he talk about his heightened sense of smell, his limited eyesight, and his propensity to look for things to eat?
-Compared to what?”
+Would he talk about his heightened sense of smell, his excellent hearing, his superior size, and his propensity to look for things to eat?”

 “Jeez, Jimmy.
 Why can’t I just ask you?”

-“Because it’s like my asking you, what’s it like to be human?
+“Because it’s like my asking you, what’s it like to be a human?
 Could you answer that?”

 “Uhh . . .
 I could tell you what it’s like to be me.
 Sort of.”

-A lot of us thought it was fucked that at a time when bears might be on the edge of getting citizenship, some people were still hunting and shooting the last of the wild ones in their backwoods lairs.
-The annual bear hunt meant that so-called humanized bears were stuck in security camps or crammed in with us humans.
-They wouldn’t go outside.
-But they should’ve been able to go wherever they wanted.
-Am I right?
+A lot of us thought it was fucked that at a time when bears might be on the edge of getting citizenship, some people were still hunting and shooting the last of the wild ones.
+The annual bear hunt meant that so-called humanized bears—those that weren’t stuck in the security camps—couldn’t go outside this time of year.

-“Oooh,” sighed Rhonda.
+“Oooh,” squealed Rhonda.
 She loved it when he said something in French, but she went out of her head when he said something that reminded her of her Greek grandmother.
-She’d have hated it if I’d answered her in anything but English, but since I didn’t know anything but English, my English was enough to get her riled up.

-“But that isn’t sanctioned by the state,” figured Rhonda.
+“But that isn’t okayed by the state,” said Rhonda.
 “They don’t issue licenses to people to gun other people down.”

-“That Sacramento rally may have merit, but I think I have a better idea,” Jimmy announced.
+“That Sacramento rally may have merit, but I think I have a better idea,” Jimmy said.

 “I was thinking that I might apply for a hunting license.”

 “What?
-You want a license to hunt bears?” asked Rhonda, amazed.
+You want a license to hunt bears?”
+Rhonda said.

 “Not at all,” Jimmy said.
 “What I said was that I might apply for such a document.
 They would surely turn me down, and that would raise an issue of discrimination.
 I could file suit.
-Think of the publicity that might flow from such a simple and creative act.”
+Think of the publicity that might attend such a simple and creative act.”

 Ursula let him know what she thought: “Brother bear, get serious.
-What you’re proposing is beside the point, which is that people hunt bears.”
+What you’re saying is beside the point, which is that humans hunt bears.”

 “When it should be the other way around?
 Am I missing something here?”

-“Will you two stop playing,” chided Rhonda.
+“Will you two stop playing,” said Rhonda.
 “Look, we all have to do what we can.
 What about you?”
-She was staring at me.
+She was eyeing me.
 “You coming?”

 “Busy, huh?” she huffed.
 “What do you have to do that’s so important?”

-“In any case,” added Jimmy, “how do you know there are still bears in the woods?”
+“In any case,” said Jimmy, “how do you know there are still some bears in the woods?”

-“Jimmy, you know there are, and some of them are your own cousins,” scolded Ursula.
+“Jimmy, you know there are, and some of them are your own cousins,” Ursula said.

 “Distant relatives perhaps.”

 “And you don’t care if they’re killed?
-Every year we hear about hunters getting their limit,” argued Rhonda.
+Every year we hear about hunters getting their limit,” Rhonda said.